Record Matching with AWS Entity Resolution - Customer Data Deduplication and Integration

 Matching Methods

 Rule-based matching uses explicit rules such as exact matches on email addresses or phone numbers.
+Multiple rules can be combined with OR conditions, enabling flexible definitions like "email matches OR phone number and last name match."
+Within each rule, multiple fields are combined with AND conditions to fine-tune precision.
 ML-based matching provides flexible matching that accounts for name variations, address abbreviations, and phone number format differences.
+It uses models pre-trained by AWS, so customers do not need to prepare their own training data.
 A staged approach combining both methods optimizes the balance between accuracy and cost.
 An effective design processes high-confidence matches with rule-based matching first, then handles the remainder with ML.

 Workflows and ID Mapping